 Courses Recently Taught

-This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses.
+This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses- required for the major.
 Students are introduced to the processes of investigative biology and scientific writing.
-It is not designed to accompany any particular core lecture course.
 Laboratories cover topics presented in the core lecture courses, BIOL 115 and 116, and introduce a variety of techniques and topics, including field sampling, microscopy, PCR, gel electrophoresis, enzyme biochemistry, physiology, evolution and population biology.
 The course emphasizes the development of inquiry skills through active involvement in experimental design, data collection and management, statistical analysis, integration of results with information reported in the literature, and writing in a format appropriate for publication.
 The year culminates in six-week student-designed investigations that reinforce the research skills developed during the year.
-Evaluation is based on laboratory notebooks, lab performance, and scientific papers, as well as oral and written presentations summarizing the independent project.
-Enrollment is limited to 16 students in each section.
-Students enrolled in this course will be automatically added to BIOL 110Y for the spring semester.
+Evaluation is based on laboratory notebooks, lab performance and scientific papers, as well as oral and written presentations summarizing the independent project.
 Prerequisite: completion or concurrent enrollment in BIOL 115 or equivalent.

-Required for the major.
+This course is required for the major (AP or IB credit can be applied), therefore, biology majors should take this class prior to the junior year.
 Energy flow is a unifying principle across a range of living systems, from cells to ecosystems.
 With energy flow as a major theme, this course covers macromolecules, cells, respiration and photosynthesis, physiology and homeostasis, population and community interactions, and ecosystems.
 Throughout the course, the diversity of life is explored.
 The course also introduces students to the process of scientific thinking through discussion of research methodology and approaches.
-This course is required for the major (although AP or IB credit can be applied) and as such, biology majors should take this class prior to the junior year.
 No prerequisite.
 Offered every year.